 Simpson is likely to win the money title at this stage, as Donald would need no worse than a two-way tie for second.
 He was tied for 14th, five shots behind.
-Donald figured he would need a 62 in the final round.

 'I'm a little more confident than I was two hours ago,' Simpson said, not making it clear if he was talking about his 32 on the back nine or his chances of capturing the money list.

-Leonard, who is No. 144 on the money list, is moderately surprised to be atop the leaderboard in the final tournament of his worst season on Tour.
+Leonard, who is No. 144 on the money list, is moderately surprised to be atop the leaderboard in the final tournament of his worst season on tour.
 Even though he already is exempt for next season, he has never finished out of the top 125 on the money list.
 And he hasn't been playing much golf late in the afternoon on the weekend.

-This was the kind of round that easily could have gotten away from him.
+This was the kind of round that could have easily gotten away from him.
 He opened with a sloppy bogey on the opening hole, and then some exquisite play with his short game.